thierrymoudiki/thierrymoudiki.github.io/_posts/2024-12-23-techtonique.md

 I've added a new feature to [techtonique.net](https://www.techtonique.net/): **No-code Machine Learning Cross-validation and Interpretability** for tabular data (supervised learning,regression and classification). [techtonique.net](https://www.techtonique.net/) will remain free to use until ~~December 24~~, December 30, 2024. **As many others have already done, give it a try!**

 To use this new feature, you'll need to navigate to [https://www.techtonique.net/mlcvexplain](https://www.techtonique.net/mlcvexplain), and select a file from [Techtonique/datasets](https://github.com/Techtonique/datasets).
-The files to be used are those with names ending with a "2", in folders /classification or /regression i.e tables with a training set index.
+The files to be used are those with names ending with a "2", in folders /classification or /regression, i.e tables with a training set index.
 This means: you can create similar files with your own data, and add a training set index as an additional column for predictive purposes.

 ![xxx]({{base}}/images/2024-12-23/2024-12-23-image1.gif){:class="img-responsive"}

 Once the file is uploaded, you can click on the "Submit" button to see (work in progress):

-- 5-fold cross-validation results: Balanced accuracy for classification, or Root Mean Squared Error (RMSE) for regression (how well the model performs on the training set)
+- **5-fold cross-validation results**: Balanced accuracy for classification, or Root Mean Squared Error (RMSE) for regression (how well the model performs on the training set)
-- Out-of-sample errors: Balanced accuracy for classification, or Root Mean Squared Error (RMSE) for regression (how well the model performs on the test set of interest)
+- **Out-of-sample errors**: Balanced accuracy for classification, or Root Mean Squared Error (RMSE) for regression (how well the model performs on the test set of interest)
-- Sensitivity analysis summary: impact of each feature on the response variable (e.g **what are the variables that drive an increase in the price of an apartment, or the probability of a patient having cancer**)
+- **Sensitivity analysis summary**: impact of each feature on the response variable (e.g **what are the variables that drive an increase in the price of an apartment, or the probability of a patient having cancer**)
-- Parametric tests of significance (for now).
+- **Parametric tests of significance (for now)**.
 Identify variables for which there's no significant ambiguity (given the assumptions hold) regarding the fact that their effect on the response variable is different from zero (e.g **is the effect of the number of rooms on the price of an apartment statistically significant?**)
-- Feature effects' heterogeneity: the distribution of the effects of each feature on the response variable (e.g **to what extent does the number of rooms affects the price of an apartment?**)
+- **Feature effects' heterogeneity**: the distribution of the effects of each feature on the response variable (e.g **to what extent does the number of rooms affects the price of an apartment?**)

 As a reminder of [techtonique.net](https://www.techtonique.net/) features: